saltysoup/a3-bootcamp-ce/Day1/pretraining-with-nemo-on-slurm/README.md

 9. **[Make a copy of this google sheets template](https://docs.google.com/spreadsheets/d/1VDaQ9reMmWr9FHowzOy_0_Iwxkg1Bwo5vIPeb1yqXqA/edit?resourcekey=0-G0uKUN05DynsJBKkRCJUAg&gid=1344899973#gid=1344899973)** to calculate your MFU and tokens/GPU/sec

+## Step 3: Performance Tune and set a High Score!

-10. Modify your NeMo configurations and training parameters in `launcher_scripts/conf/training/llama/llama2_7b.yaml` to performance tune your job and increase the training throughput result.
+1. Modify your NeMo configurations and training parameters in `launcher_scripts/conf/training/llama/llama2_7b.yaml` to performance tune your job and increase the training throughput result.

 - ikwak@ highscore: 14,170 tokens/sec/GPU with 68.47% MFU with 16 GPUs